SuperiorOS-Devices/changelogs/flashing_method/liber.md

 # using twrp

-1. Download the ROM and twrp.
+1. Download the ROM and official twrp or orangefox.
 2. Reboot to bootloader
 3. Fastboot boot twrp*.img
 4. It will boot to twrp